 Cinecity

 The Cinecity Cinema was located at the corner of Yonge Street and Charles Street East in Toronto.
-It opened in 1966 and had 260 seats.
+It opened in a former post office building in 1966 and had 260 seats.

-The Cinecity Cinema showed mainly art and foreign films with art work on the walls and Italian renaissance elements in the lobby and inside the theater.
+The Cinecity Cinema showed mainly art and foreign films, with art work on show on the walls.

 Contributed by Chad Irish